nallwhy/definject/README.md

 ```

 ### `mock`
-If you don't need pattern matching in mock function, `mock/1` is handy to reduce boilerplates.
+If you are not interested in arguments of mock function, `mock/1` is handy to reduce boilerplates.

 ```elixir
 test "send_welcome_email with mock/1" do